UWB-ARSandbox/Fall2018RCVRProject/README.md

 3. For keyboard operation without an MR headset:
   a.
 Select the `System/VR` GameObject in the hierarchy and disable `Auto Load` on the VRTK_SDK Manager (Script) Component.
   b.
 Select the `RCCar/CarFixture/MainCamera` GameObject in the heirarchy and enable it.
-4. Press play and you will appear to be viewing the car scene from above.
-Controls are listed above you.
+4. Press play and you will appear to be viewing the car scene from above (MR Mode) or in the cockpit (Keyboard Mode).
+MR controls are listed on a panel nearby.
+Keyboard controls are the arrow keys.
 ## Modifying the Scene for Troubleshooting
 Select `RCCar` GameObject in Hierarchy:
 - Numeral values on DirectRCControl_TCP Script adjust rate of forward/turning speed with and without high gear active.
 Disable this script to test video streaming without RC control.